hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 Another essential thing to learn is transferring files back and forth between the local/remote computers using a command called *scp*.
 The *scp* command, however, takes a long time, and if you had to run it throughout a PA or anything else, simply checking to see whether you had the required output would be very time-consuming.
 Within the next steps, we'll see how to resolve this problem.

-To understand how to move files follow the steps in the screenshot below:
+>To understand how to move files follow these steps(also the screenshot displays a very nice visual):
+1. Make sure you’re not logged into the remote computer
+2. Create a .java file on your computer
+- Feel free to copy the WhereAmI.java file on the screenshot below
+3. Log into the terminal from the directory where the file was made and run the scp command along with your personal username to log back into the remote computer:
+* scp WhereAmI.java cs15lwi22aco@ieng6.ucsd.edu:~/
+4. Enter your password
+5. Try the command *ls* to list the file

 ![Image](MovingFiles.png)

 *Step Five*  : Setting an SSH Key